ThePJB/snowkoban/README.md

 this is why they use a stack lol is it time to finally abstract this shit properly lol. dont do it lmao. with that being said rect abstraction is good. well this time i can work around it with SDL_GetRenderTarget

-level menu juicing: can it please move after u on_enter it it would just be updating it in game. maybe like an on_finish_exiting hook for scene. cant really think of a better way can you provide a default method in cpp? call overridden function from parent class requires virtual though right?